Census Dots

 Native American/Other

-Of the 590 places in Nebraska, St. Paul is the 54th most populous.
+St. Paul is ranked the 53rd most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Paul was ranked the 54th most populous place in the 2020 Census.

 St. Paul's White Population